Legacy API Migration

 RFA uses an asynchronous event mechanism – which requires the developer to register and implement event-based clients to handle events.
 Depending on the version of RFA the type of events varies e.g.

-For the current OMM based interface, the developer processes event types including:
+For the OMM based interface, the developer processes event types including:

 · Connection state